 Fingore: Sadako and Samara's fingers are lacking nails, due to repeated (failed) attempts to climb out of the well.
 In particular, Sadako's nail-less fingers are shown in extreme closeup in the first movie.
 In the first American movie, Samara's cursed tape features images of twitching severed fingers in a box, and a finger being impaled on a tack so that the whole nail is pushed loose.

-Foreshadowing: In the remake, Rachel pulls a fly out of the image on the television screen.
+Rachel pulls a fly out of the image on the television screen.
 That's not the only thing that will be coming out of the television screen.

 The Fourth Wall Will Not Protect You: In Japan, the release of Sadako 3D 2 came with a tie-in smartphone app that allowed Sadako to escape through the phone and attack the audience at various points throughout the movie.